ruhigundrelaxed/ioBroker.hyperion/README.md

 ## Install & Configuration

 1st.)
 Install Hyperion and configure it.
-Test if all runs correctly.
+Test if all runs correctly. <br>
 2nd.)
-Install this Adapter on iobroker, and configure ip and port of hyperion json interface.
+Install this Adapter on iobroker, and configure ip and port of hyperion json interface.<br>
+        (change to iobroker dir and execute:  "npm install https://github.com/ruhigundrelaxed/iobroker.hyperion.git")